 Mediation and criminal reconciliation are two distinct alternative dispute resolution methods in Türkiye.
 This blog explains which disputes require mandatory mediation before a lawsuit, the core procedures, and how mediation compares to criminal reconciliation (uzlastirma) under Turkish law.

 Mediation ("arabuluculuk") was introduced into Turkish law by Law No. 6325 on Mediation in Civil Disputes.
 A neutral and certified mediator facilitates structured communication between the parties to help them reach a mutual agreement.
-In principle, mediation is voluntary; however, for certain types of civil disputes, mediation is mandatory before filing a lawsuit.
-If this step is skipped, the court will reject the case procedurally.

 As of the latest legal framework, mediation is a legal requirement ("dava şartı") in the following civil and commercial disputes: